UKHomeOffice/callisto-ui/src/documents/timecard.md

 ![Alt text](images/Screenshot%202023-06-22%20at%2008.46.42.png)

-When editing the saved time, the function 'isFinishTimeOnNextDay' calculates whether the time is on the next day and the UI notifies the user with dynamic text:
+The user is notified if the finish time is on the next day using dynamic next:

 ![Alt text](images/Screenshot%202023-06-22%20at%2009.26.14.png)